 This publication was made possible with the support of the Schuermann Foundation.

 The exhibition “Stance & Fall.
-A Wavering World” at Martha Herford features works
+A Wavering World” at Marta Herford features works

 by Sebastian Stumpf.
 The exhibition can be seen until 6 October 2019.
 Further information.

 Seiichi Furuya – Museum Villa Stuck in Munich

 Museum Villa Stuck will be presenting an installation with slide projections by Seiichi Furuya including works from his series „Mémoires“ in the exhibition „Von Ferne.
 Bilder zur DDR“.